-2. On 13 Jully 2023 a notice was placed in the Beeld and letters were sent via email to all the stakeholders.
+2. On 25 August 2023 a notice was placed in the Beeld and on 25 August 2023 letters were sent via email to all the stakeholders.
 No comment was received from I&AP.
-A copy of the DBAR has been sent to all I&AP's.
+A copy of the DBAR will be sent to all I&AP's.
+All comments received will be incorporated in the FBAR.